jhashikhar/digital-signal-governance/taxonomy/governance-risk.md

 ---
 ## Structural Position Within DSG

-Governance Risk operates as the aggregate consequence layer of the broader DSG framework.
+Governance Risk operates as the aggregate exposure layer of the broader DSG framework.

 Failures across other governance branches may accumulate into governance risk conditions.